 Treatment of hemihyperplasia addresses both functional and appearance-related purposes.
 Procedures performed include suction-assisted lipectomy, excision of excessive skin and subcutaneous tissue, and contouring or reducing facial bones.

 The goal of surgery is to preserve as much nerve and muscle function as possible.
 Surgery can occur on an outpatient basis, or if it is more extensive it will require hospitalization for a one to two day period.

 Incisions can vary around the face depending on the area that is hyperplastic but, in general, are hidden in creases, folds, or intraorally.
 A moderate amount of soft tissue swelling can occur following surgery and eating may be compromised short term following discharge.
 Swelling will improve over time and any numbness or the like as a consequence of the surgery will generally improve.

 Why choose us

 CHOP has a long history of treating children with hemihyperplasia.
-Experts specializing in oncology, plastic and reconstructive surgery and genetics are familiar with the many presentations of this condition and related syndromes, and will work with you to develop an individualized treatment plan for your child’s unique condition.
+Experts specializing in oncology, plastic, reconstructive and oral surgery and genetics are familiar with the many presentations of this condition and related syndromes, and will work with you to develop an individualized treatment plan for your child’s unique condition.

 Reviewed by: Scott Bartlett, MD